American WideScreen Museum Home Page

 SMPTE SOCIETY OF MOTION PICTURE AND TELEVISION ENGINEERS - Not where you want to go to find out about what happened to Troy Donohue and Suzanne Pleshette.
 Technical.

-Old Color Processes EARLY COLOR MOTION PICTURE PROCESSES - The WideScreen Museum's sister site, just in case you missed the link.
+Old Color Processes EARLY COLOR MOTION PICTURE PROCESSES - The WideScreen Museum's Color Process wing, just in case you missed the link.
 Examples of early two and three color processes.

 History of Film Sizes HISTORY OF FILM SIZES - Don't tell Jim Cameron that there was a 3mm film format, also 75mm and many others.
 This interesting site provides a nice history of a variety of common and very uncommon film gauges, amply illustrated with pictures of film, cameras, and projectors.